chaseruskin/orbit/docs/src/topic/6_blueprint.md

 The _fileset_ is the name for a group of files to be commonly collected.

-The _identifier_ can be 2 different values depending on the fileset context.
+The _identifier_ can be one of two values depending on the fileset context.

 The _filepath_ is the absolute path to the file found for the given fileset.